george-silviu/node-discord-bot/README.md

 4. Create a Discord server to test the bot, then find the server/guild ID by turning the developer mode.
 5. Navigate to [Discord Developers page](https://discord.com/developers/applications) and create a new app, then find the application/client ID.
 6. Invite the bot to your server.
-7. Sign up to a free [Wheather API](https://www.weatherapi.com/) account and find your API key.
+7. Sign up to a free [Weather API](https://www.weatherapi.com/) account and find your API key.
 8. Create a `.env` file at the root of the project and insert the data as below.

 ## Environment variables